OlleMattsson/yijing/src/static/iching.md

 <a name="37"></a>
-37. Chia Jên / The Family [The Clan]
+37. Chia JÃªn / The Family [The Clan]

 above SUN THE GENTLE, WIND
 below LI THE CLINGING, FIRE